kotbaton/pymcdm/docs/modules/american_school.rst

 MARCOS
 =======================

+:class:`MARCOS` is designed to evaluate decision alternatives according to the following steps:

 **Step 1.**  Based on the decision matrix, create an augmented decision matrix with the ideal solution (AI) defined in the last row and the anti-ideal (AAI) solution defined in the first row.
 This can be represented by the Equation (:eq:`equ:extdecmat`).